borisvanschooten/webcogs-ai-toolkit/README.md

 ## Webcogs app building toolkit: using the LLM as a compiler

-I find AI generated code is often accurate enough to use the AI like a *regular (powerful but slow and unreliable) compiler* that compiles specifications into code, without having to revert to idiosyncratic prompt engineering.
-However, this only works if the prompt is small and clear enough, written in sufficiently technical language, is without distractions, and the subject matter is sufficiently well-known.
-The current generation of AI coding tools and agents are not good enough to build or maintain large software bases, so there is still the need for a human architect.
+I find AI generated code is often accurate enough to use the AI like a *regular (powerful but slow and unreliable) compiler* that compiles specifications into code.
+However, this only works for small coding tasks (e.g. single functions and classes), and if the prompt is small and clear enough, and written in sufficiently technical language.
+The current generation of AI coding tools and agents are really not good enough to build or maintain larger software bases, so there is still the need for a human architect.
 So, in order to make this *LLM-as-compiler* concept work for real-life problems, software has to be organized in a certain way.
 A main goal of software engineering is to make complex software manageable for humans.
 In the age of AI, I think there should also be something like *AI-oriented software engineering*.

-The Webcogs toolkit is basically an AI-oriented software engineering experiment to find out what works and what doesn't.
+The Webcogs toolkit is basically an AI-oriented software engineering experiment.
 First of all, it is based on the *prompts-as-code* principle.
 Normally, developers write a prompt to generate code, then they keep the code, but throw away the prompt.
 The prompts-as-code concept turns this around: prompts are specifications, so they should not only be kept, but also managed using software engineering principles, such as modularity and version control.
 The more prompts are treated as first-class citizens, the more easily code can be re-generated reliably.

-The envisioned development process looks something like this: software is subdivided into modules, some of which are fully AI-generated, while others are manually managed.
+The envisioned development process looks something like this: software is manually subdivided into modules, some of which are fully AI-generated, while others are manually managed.
 The AI-generated modules are still tested and inspected by the developers, so this is not like vibe coding.
-Problems with generated modules can be resolved by improving the prompts rather than direct code editing.
+Problems with generated code are preferably resolved by improving the prompts or restructuring the software, rather than direct editing of generated code.

 The Webcogs app building toolkit provides experimental solutions in two key areas: